 Location: 2 George Street in the Science and Engineering Building (Level 4, P Block) at Gardens Point campus.

-Opening Hours: Daily 10am to 4pm
+Opening Hours: Tuesday to Sunday 10am to 4pm

 Price: Free